Frequently Asked Questions

 A. We recommend reviewing your last 15 months history of your water bills.
 If your bills have increased tremendously, it may be due to a leak.
 To check for a leak, turn off all faucets in the home or anything that may use water.
 Once this step is taken, walk out to your meter and check to see if you meter's leak indicator is moving (see How to read your meter).
 If all faucets are in the off position, nothing should be placing a demand on your meter and the leak indicator should not be moving whatsoever.
 If it is moving, there is a leak on your property.

-Q. If my water is disconnected due to nonpayment, do I have to come into the office to have it restored?
+Q. If my water is disconnected due to nonpayment, do I have to come to the office to have it restored?

 Q. When will my payment post to my account?